Executive summary

 where c = monthly cancellation rate, g = gross margin, N = payback target in months.

-A 5% monthly cancellation rate needs an efficiency ratio of ~1.43× to hit 12-month payback.
-A 10% rate needs ~1.85×.
-Plug in your number, get your target.
+Plug in your cancellation rate, get your target efficiency ratio.
 The same formula run backwards tells you the maximum cancellation rate any observed efficiency ratio can sustain.

 Segregating monthly vs annual.

-Blending was the default.
-No one at the company was operating on subscription-business thinking.
-Same acquisition cost per account, same 86% gross margin, different cancellation patterns over time: annual cohort earned its acquisition cost back in ~10 months; monthly cohort took ~18–20.
+Blending monthly and annual cohorts was the default.
+Subscription-business thinking, segregating the two, was not yet the lens in reporting.
+Same acquisition cost per account, same gross margin, different cancellation patterns over time: the annual cohort earned its acquisition cost back roughly twice as fast as the monthly cohort.
 Same dollars in, meaningfully different dollars out.
 The reallocation toward annual-producing geographies followed downstream.

 The 5-tier country framework

-Top 10 markets accounted for 84.6% of country-attributable spend across 79 total markets.
-Each had a different efficiency, payback, and trial-to-paid conversion profile.
+Across the top markets, each had a different efficiency, payback, and trial-to-paid conversion profile.
 Naming them one-by-one was unwieldy.
 Meetings got stuck on edge cases.
 Tiering forces the action: the label dictates the decision.
+Country labels below are anonymized; ratios and payback months are preserved so the methodology stands on its own.

 The reallocation

-By late 2024, blended acquisition cost was up ~110%.
+By late 2024, blended acquisition cost had inflated significantly.
 Google’s AI Overviews had pushed organic traffic into paid search and bid prices with it.
 Cancellations and revenue per customer were stable; the problem was acquisition.
 The framework named which markets to act on.

-Adding up the cuts across underperforming geographies and monthly-heavy campaigns gave a reallocatable budget of ~25,000 DKK/month: a portfolio shift, not a budget cut, trading unprofitable volume for durable quality.
+Adding up the cuts across underperforming geographies and monthly-heavy campaigns gave a reallocatable five-figure DKK monthly ad budget: a portfolio shift, not a budget cut, trading unprofitable volume for durable quality.
 The founder approved.

 The Q1 2026 recovery, and country-level honesty about it

 But it was country-uneven.
-Denmark posted its best-ever quarter (acquisition cost 543 DKK, 3.20× efficiency, ~5-month empirical payback).
+Denmark posted its best-ever quarter and recovered fastest in the portfolio.
 Australia and France also recovered.
 The UK had been declining since its Q3 2025 peak.
 The US’s Q1 2026 was the second-worst US quarter on record.
 Competitors had begun aggressively bidding on our branded search terms and running comparison SEO campaigns, and click prices in our highest-value market reflected that.

 What persists